Montoneros: 1974

-In September, in order to finance their operations, they kidnapped the two brothers of the Bunge and Born family business.
-Some 20 urban guerrillas dressed as policemen shot dead a bodyguard and chauffeur and diverted traffic in this well-orchestrated ambush.
-Some 30 militants and sympathisers among the civilian population provided safe houses to the guerrillas and a means to escape.
-They demanded and received a ransom of $60 million in cash, as well as $1.2 million worth of food and clothing to be given to the poor.
+In September, in order to finance their operations, Montoneros kidnapped two brothers of the family-owned corporation Bunge and Born.
+Approximately 20 urban guerrillas dressed as policemen shot dead a bodyguard and chauffeur, and they diverted traffic in a well-orchestrated ambush.
+Some 30 militants and sympathizers among the civilian population provided the guerrillas with safe houses and a means of escape.
+Montoneros demanded and received a ransom of US$60 million in cash, as well as $1.2 million worth of food and clothing to give to the poor.

-Under López Rega's orders, the Triple A began kidnapping, and killing members of Montoneros and the People's Revolutionary Army (ERP), as well as other leftist militant groups.
-They expanded their attacks to anyone considered a leftist subversive or sympathiser, such as these groups' deputies or lawyers.
+Under López Rega's orders, the Triple A began kidnapping and killing members of Montoneros and the People's Revolutionary Army (ERP), as well as other leftist militant groups.
+Triple A expanded their attacks to anyone considered a leftist subversive or sympathizer, such as these groups' deputies or lawyers.

-The Montoneros and the ERP in turn attacked business and political figures throughout Argentina, and raided military bases for weapons and explosives.
-The Montoneros killed executives from General Motors, Ford, and Chrysler.
-General Motors, Chrysler, Citröen, Fiat, Ford and Peugeot, eventually withdrew from the Argentine market or shut down their car manufacturing plants in throughout the country.
+The Montoneros and the ERP in turn attacked business and political figures throughout Argentina, and they raided military bases for weapons and explosives.
+The Montoneros killed executives from three automobile manufacturers: General Motors, Ford, and Chrysler.
+Six automobile manufacturers—General Motors, Chrysler, Citröen, FIAT, Ford, and Peugeot—eventually withdrew from the Argentine market or shut down all their car manufacturing plants in the country.
 On 16 September 1974, about 40 Montoneros bombs exploded throughout Argentina.
-They targeted both foreign companies and commemorative ceremonies of the Revolución Libertadora, the military revolt that had ended Juan Perón's first term as president on 16 September 1955.
-Targets included three Ford showrooms; Peugeot and IKA-Renault showrooms; Goodyear and Firestone tyre distributors, the pharmaceutical manufacturers Riker and Eli Lilly, the Union Carbide Battery Company, the Bank of Boston, Chase Manhattan Bank, the Xerox Corporation, and the soft drink companies, Coca-Cola and Pepsi-Cola.
-The Peronist guerrillas also held up at gunpoint two trains in a Buenos Aires suburb on 16 September.
-The Montoneros discouraged foreign investment more directly by blowing up the homes of company executives.
-For example, in 1975 the homes of five executives of Lazar Laboratories were bombed in the suburb of La Plata in Buenos Aires.
-The violence was widespread.
+These bombs targeted both foreign companies and commemorative ceremonies of the Revolución Libertadora, the military revolt that had ended Juan Perón's first term as president on 16 September 1955.
+The targets included three Ford showrooms; Peugeot and IKA-Renault automobile showrooms; Goodyear and Firestone tire distributors; the pharmaceutical manufacturers Riker and Eli Lilly; the Union Carbide Battery Company; the Bank of Boston and Chase Manhattan Bank; the Xerox Corporation; and the soft drink companies Coca-Cola and Pepsi-Cola.
+In addition, on 16 September, Peronist guerrillas held up two trains at gunpoint in a Buenos Aires suburb.
+The Montoneros discouraged foreign investment more directly by blowing up the homes of corporate executives.
+For example, in 1975 the homes of five executives of Lazar Laboratories were bombed in the suburb of La Plata outside Buenos Aires.
+Montoneros violence was widespread.